mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 {{< /collapse >}}

-We can also assigned a desired value for it.
+We can also assign a desired value for it.
 When we install it again, the passcode is still the same.
 {{< collapse openByDefault=true summary="helm upgrade --install myapi-release ./charts/myapi --set secrets.passcode=konosuba" >}}
 ```bash
 ❯ helm uninstall myapi-release